Kiuwan logo

 In addition to the above components, other data fields can be helpful in an SBOM, particularly in use cases that require higher security.
 These include:

-• Hash of the component
+• The hash of the component

 • Lifecycle phase